JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 It tracks messages for up to 64 Sensors.

-{% include image.html file="ActiveDevices.jpg" alt="WiFi RF Relay Sensor List"%}
+{% include image.html file="ActiveDevices.jpg" alt="WiFi GW Sensor List"%}

 ## MQTT Details
 #### MQTT Features:
 Easy to configure web interface.<br />
 Connects to MQTT Broker with or without a username or password.<br />
 Tested with Mosquito Docker brokers and Emqx public broker.<br />
-JemRF provides an MQTT Broker.
+JemRF provides an MQTT Broker for customers.

 [Details on the JemRF MQTT format with examples](gatewaymqtt.html)